 OVERVIEW: The Princess Grace Foundation provides scholarships and fellowships to emerging artists in theater, dance, and film.
-The foundation strives to provide long-term financial and emotional support for award winners.
+The foundation seeks to provide long-term financial and emotional support for award winners.

 IP TAKE: Dance performance and choreography applicants must be nominated for a Princess Grace Foundation award by a non-profit school or dance company.
 Also, each nominating entity can nominate only one scholarship and one fellowship nominee at a time.

-Recent recipients of grants in dance have come from places like Juilliard, Boston Ballet, and Visceral Dance Chicago.
-You can get some good background on which organizations the Princess Grace Foundation tends to favor by browsing other past award winners.
-They can be viewed by year or by discipline, which should help to provide some insight into the foundation's giving.
+Past recipients of dance grants have come from places like Juilliard, Boston Ballet, and Visceral Dance Chicago.
+Grant seekers can get some good background on which organizations the Princess Grace Foundation tends to favor by browsing other past award winners.
+These can be viewed by year or by discipline, which should help to provide some insight into the foundation's giving.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)